Ngonal/IT-Portfolio/Layer 1 - Physical/Outage-Unpowered-Switching-Device/README.md

 | 3 | `Fa0/1` is administratively down | Issued `no shutdown` on interface | Port LED illuminates; link established | <img src="Elements/Step3.png"> |
 | 4 | Both hosts have link connectivity | Tested with `ping` | Communication successful | <img src="Elements/Step4.png"> |

+### Conclusion
+The root cause was a combination of Layer 1 failures:
+1. **Physical:** Disconnected cable and unpowered switch
+2. **Administrative:** Interface in `shutdown` state

+All three conditions required correction to restore full connectivity.

 ## Bonus Tips
 ### Tip #1 - The `show ip interface brief` command provides a quick health check of all interfaces.
 A status of **`down/down`** indicates a Layer 1 issue: